lbussy/LCBUrl/README.md

 ## Installation

-Instalation is particular to the platform with which you are developing:
+Installation is particular to the platform with which you are developing:

 ### PlatformIO